It’s almost time for winter to hit! The commercial snow and ice management industry is gearing up for its busiest season.

 Finding reliable personnel to clear sidewalks, HOAs, malls, etc., which primarily includes operating a snowblower, is the top-of-the-mind problem every year.
 Some contractors this year have been unable to deliver on their contracts due to the general labor shortage.
 For instance, of the 1,500 personnel normally employed over the winter, Washington is 140 staff short.

-With 11 million open positions and an unemployment rate of 5.1%, there are currently 8 million unemployed people.
-Additionally, the pandemic strained this ten-year trend, even more, making it difficult for many snow removal contractors and snow plowing companies to keep up with demand.
+Additionally, the pandemic exaggerated the labor shortage even more, making it difficult for many snow removal contractors and snow plowing companies to keep up with demand.

 Some businesses are operating with up to half of their present employees missing, which is unfortunate given that winter is already here.
-In order to maintain economic success as another calendar year begins, many contractors and organizations are expecting to fill at least 20% of their operations.
+In order to maintain economic success as another calendar year begins, many contractors, municipalities, and in-house operations in the commercial snow and ice management industry are expecting to fill at least 20% of their operations.

 Adoption of new equipment and technology is slow